RuneBlaze/internode/README.md

 `mode` defaults to `support`, which sums up the internode support (wASTRID-s).
 Set it to `internode` for an emulation of the original ASTRID's behavior -- simply summing up `1` for each branch.
 If the support values are upper-bounded by somthing greater than 1 (say, if using bootstrap support in the values between 0 and 100), then the `-x` option needs to be specified to be the upper-bound (`-x 100`).

-Likewise, if some support value should mean "no information" (AFAIK, aBayes from IQTree), it should be specified as such via `-n`, for example `-n 0.333`.
+Likewise, if some support value should mean "no information" (AFAIK, approximate Bayesian (aBayes) support from IQTree), it should be specified as such via `-n`, for example `-n 0.333`.
 This way the support values are normalized from `[0.333, 1]` to `[0, 1]`.
 These options names are borrowed from weighted ASTRAL.
 To summarize, for support-weighted use-cases,

  - `wastrid -i $genes -n 0.333 -o $output` (aBayes)